madmann8/FBLA2017-1/README.md

 * A fully functional backend and authentication system
 * Join local groups or use the global group for targeted fundraising
 * A walkthrough for easy app usage
-* Information about the benifets of donating to FBLA
+* Information about the benefits of donating to FBLA

 ### Services Used
 * Google OAuth for Google sign in